Advertiser Disclosure

 • Methodical “U.P.
 Rating” System

-The Chase Sapphire Preferred® Card and the Southwest Rapid Rewards® Premier Credit Card are often thought of as 2 of the best mid-tier credit cards available … that is, if you’re fine with paying a small annual fee in return for outsized benefits and rewards.
+The Chase Sapphire Preferred® Card and the Southwest Rapid Rewards® Premier Credit Card are two of the best Chase credit cards available … that is, if you’re fine with paying a small annual fee in return for outsize benefits and rewards.

-Many consumers consider the Chase Sapphire Preferred card to be the better credit card for general travel, while the Southwest Premier card is a great credit card to use if you’re a frequent traveler on Southwest.
-However, we recommend the Chase Sapphire Preferred card even if you’re an occasional Southwest flyer.
+Many consumers consider the Chase Sapphire Preferred card as the better credit card for general travel, while the Southwest Premier card is a useful credit card if you frequently fly Southwest Airlines.
+However, we recommend the Chase Sapphire Preferred card for the occasional Southwest flyer.

-In this guide, we’ll show you all of the factors you should consider to decide between the Chase Sapphire Preferred card and the Southwest Premier card.
+In this guide, we’ll run through all the factors you should consider when deciding between the Chase Sapphire Preferred card and the Southwest Premier card.
+It’s important to note that some of the Southwest Premier card benefits are going away at the end of 2025, while new ones will be added in 2026.

-The Southwest Premier card is thought to be one of the best credit cards if you fly on Southwest often or if you spend a lot of money on Southwest purchases.
+The Southwest Premier card is one of the best credit cards if you fly on Southwest often or spend a lot of money on Southwest purchases.

 Here’s a table illustrating each of the card’s high-level benefits: